jonathanagustin/ai-develop/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/jonathanagustin/ai-develop?quickstart=1)

-AI-Develop is a pre-configured AI dev environment.
+AI-Develop is a GitHub Codespace preloaded with basic AI technologies.

-The goal of this project is to minimize dev setup.

 - This devcontainer allows for a fully-featured GitHub VSCode IDE
 - Works anywhere where there is access to a browser
 - Automatically format documents and save to GitHub

+## Features

+- Miniconda with Python 3.10.8
+- VSCode Extensions: Python and Jupyter
+- PEP8 autoformat on save
+- PDF viewer
+- Jupyter-notebook-to-PDF conversion

 ## Install